RedBearAK/toshy/README.md

 )
 ```

-For a bare metal install, a few milliseconds is usually sufficient.
+For a bare metal install, a few milliseconds is usually sufficient to make infrequent glitches go away.
 Sometimes even as little as 1 ms, but often 2-4 ms for both delays is a good value to start with.
-For operating inside a virtual machine it may be necessary to use values like 50 ms (pre) and 70 ms (post) to get completely reliable behavior.
+For operating inside a virtual machine it may be necessary to use higher values like 50 ms (pre) and 70 ms (post) to get completely reliable behavior.
 With the right value the reliablity can be so close to 100% that it becomes impractical to find the failure in testing.

 NB: A lengthy delay will of course cause macros to come out quite a bit more slowly as the delay gets longer.
 So really long macros will be potentially impractical inside a virtual machine, for instance.
 This is why the values are clamped to a maximum of 150 ms each.
 The keyboard will be unresponsive while a long macro is coming out.
 Currently there is no way to interrupt the macro in progress.
 Not a big deal when the delay is 1 ms per character, but a problem if the total delay between characters is 150 ms or more.